bdeckard92/dupUT/01-Class-Content/12-SQL/02-Challenge/README.md

 You are required to submit BOTH of the following for review:

-* A walkthrough video demonstrating the functionality of the application and passing tests.
+* A walkthrough video demonstrating the functionality of the application.

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.